Loops

 is determined by the length of the iterable.
 The loop automatically assigns a

-using the next value from the iterable
+value for the variable using the next value from the iterable starting with

 the first item at the first iteration.
-The variable
+The variable then can be used in the

 indented block of code.
 The indented code is repeatedly executed during